mv-2112/canonical-openstack-docs/tutorial/get-started-with-openstack.rst

 Install the snap
 ----------------

-We are going to start with installing the ``openstack`` `snap <https://snapcraft.io/openstack>`_.
+We are going to start with installing the `OpenStack snap`_.
 The ``openstack`` snap includes the ``sunbeam`` command which we'll further use to bootstrap the cloud and to operate it post-deployment.
 Sunbeam acts like a high-level interface to Canonical OpenStack, effectively abstracting its complexity from operators.

 To install the ``openstack`` snap, execute the following terminal command: